shariq1989/cookbook/content/recipe/serrano-crema.md

 * 1/3 cup Sour Cream
 * 1 Lime, juiced
 * 1/4 cup Olive Oil
+* Kosher Salt, to taste
-* Salt and Pepper, to taste
+* Black Pepper, coarse ground, to taste

 #### INSTRUCTIONS

-1. Add the serrano chillies, cilantro, garlic, yogurt, sour cream, and lime juice to a [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM).
+1. Add serrano chillies, cilantro, garlic, yogurt, sour cream, and lime juice to a [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM).
 Blend until smooth.
 2. Then, stir in the olive oil and season to taste with salt and pepper.
 Mix well.

 {{< end_recipe >}}

 ### ABOUT THE MEAL

 I made this serrano chili crema as a side for our [Peruvian Chicken](https://www.jamilghar.com/recipe/peruvian_chicken/).
 However, I quickly realized it pairs well with other roasted chicken recipes as well.
-It makes for a spicy salad dressing and can even act as a nice serrano sauce for tacos or chickpea entrees.
+It makes for a delicious spicy salad dressing and can even act as a nice serrano sauce for tacos and chickpea entrees like [Channa Masala](https://www.jamilghar.com/recipe/chana_masala/).

 #### Serrano Crema Ingredients:

-* Serrano Chili: I prefer the flavor and heat from serrano chillies, but the use of this chili creates a spicy serrano crema that may be too hot for some.
-If you're looking for a milder sauce, use the more traditional jalapeno chili instead.
+* Serrano Chili: I love the taste of serrano chillies, but the use of this chili creates a spicy serrano crema that may be too hot for some.
+If you're looking for a milder sauce, use jalapeno for more traditional crema instead.

+* Cilantro

+* Garlic

 * Yogurt

 * Sour Cream

-* Lime
+* Lime Juice

 * Olive Oil

+* Kosher Salt

+* Black Pepper

 #### What other ingredients could I add to the crema?